Nelson-AM/Nelson-AM.github.io/_posts/2022-06-02-playing-around-with-bookmarklets.md

 ```

 To use this bookmarklet, you only need to change the base URL.
 Then create a new bookmark and paste this code into the URL field.

+---

+2024-01-31: Fixed a bug in the Confluence bookmarklet.